A YouTuber’s Channel Remained Verified While He Was Being Investigated For Child Pornography

 Before Wilton’s disappearance, his LionMakerStudios YouTube channel had around half a million subscribers, with more than 30 Minecraft videos numbering view counts in the millions.
 But rumors circulated in chat rooms for Minecraft — considered one of the most popular video games of all time — about Wilton’s behavior toward his young fans.

-Things came to a head in December of 2015, when Wilton confessed in a series of now-deleted tweets to having a sexual relationship with a UK-based YouTuber named Paige, known as Paige the Panda online, when she was underage — and to posting nude images of her on the platform.
+Things came to a head in December 2015, when Wilton confessed in a series of now-deleted tweets to having a sexual relationship with a UK-based YouTuber named Paige, known as Paige the Panda online, when she was underage — and to posting nude images of her on the platform.
 Wilton, who has yet to be formally charged with a crime, met Paige when she was 14.
 After the tweets were deleted several hours later, Wilton claimed he had been hacked.

 And two months ago, a British YouTuber named Colossal tweeted a screenshot of an email Wilton wrote where he confessed to having had a sexual relationship with the underage girl.
 Paige, now 18, requested to have her last name withheld for privacy reasons and declined to comment.